TomSimpsonNZ/Rust-Light-Vulkan-Engine/ReadMe.md

 # 14: Camera (View) Transform ([Link](https://www.youtube.com/watch?v=rvJHkYnAR3w&t=10s&ab_channel=BrendanGalea))
 - Decided to make `LveCamera` follow the builder pattern.
 There's probably no advantage to this, just felt like trying it out :)

+# 15: Game loops & User input ([Link](https://www.youtube.com/watch?v=rvJHkYnAR3w&t=10s&ab_channel=BrendanGalea))
+- User input was not made very easy by winit, so I had to make a little work around to ensure that multiple keys can be pressed at the same time.
+- Timing was very tricky to get right as there are a few things with winit that I think were not made very clear.
+Firstly, the `MainEventsCleared` flag is not occur as often as I would expect, so the frames were only drawn to the screen occasionally instead of (almost) every iteration of the events loop.
+This caused the camera to jump around seemingly randomly when moving and looking around.
+This also made it seem like the FIFO present mode was not working as the fps was well above the refresh rate of my monitor.
+- Moving the `run()` call to the empty section of the match statement fixed this issue, however it introduced many more issues, such as not being able to resize the window and having large amounts of input lag for a short period after application startup in FIFO.
+- All of these issues are stemming from the way that winit handles window events and the main loop.
+The more I get into it the more I dislike it.
+After doing a bit of research it seems that people are recommending SDL2 as a window manager.
+This will take a while to refactor though, so I'll get round to it when I have the time.